This information has been superseded by new ATAGI advice for early 2023 COVID-19 booster doses and will be updated shortly.

 - Site readiness checklist – a checklist for the physical clinic set up

 - What to expect on vaccination day – information for residents, families and carers about what to expect in the lead up to, and on vaccination day.

 How to obtain and record resident consent

-As with all other vaccines, informed consent is required for each COVID-19 vaccine dose, including booster and winter doses.
+As with all other vaccines, informed consent is required for each COVID-19 vaccine dose, including booster doses.
 Residential aged care providers are responsible for this process which must be completed ahead of the vaccination day.